Contents

 The streets of Mala Strana are another happy hunting ground if you’re seeking out snowy Prague scenes.
 Streets like Hrozovna (off Na Kampe on Kampa Island) are wonderful, with the snow sticking to the cobblestones and centuries-old roof tiles.

-As I was in Prague during Covid-19 restrictions, the various Prague towers were unfortunately closed, so I headed for Hradčany, Prague Castle district.
+I also headed for Hradčany, Prague Castle district.
 On the way, I stopped at Chotkovy Sady, one of the prettiest Prague parks next to the serene Renaissance Queen Anne’s Summer Palace, with views few visitors see over the Deer Moat to the ‘back’ or north side of Prague Castle.
+It’s one of the best places to appreciate Prague in snow, with a wonderful view across to the Castle.

 I continued on the 22 tram two stops to Brusnice to one of my favourite places in Prague, a viewpoint overlooking the narrow Novy Svet street in the most off the beaten path part of Prague you could probably find.
 From there it’s a short walk into the heart of the district, down Loretanska, one of the most beautiful Prague streets, to Hradčanské námestí and the gateway to Prague Castle.